ImieboGodson/notes-app/README.md

 This project is a result of experimental thoughts of what the idea notes app should feel and function like.
-It will continue to evolve and take different shapes and style, as I continue to redefine what the idea note is to me.
-The goal is to create notes application I am continuously happy to use and maintain.
+It will continue to evolve and take different shapes and style, as I continue to redefine what the idea notes app is to me.
+The goal is to create a notes application I am continuously happy to use and maintain.

 <!-- You can checkout the [demo](https://my-team-page1.netlify.app/). -->